 Located just west of Petaluma in northern California, the Marin French Cheese Company was founded in 1865 by Jefferson A. Thompson, largely as a response to the burgeoning demand for cheese arising from returning Gold Rush miners.
 Today it’s the oldest continuously operating creamery in the United States.
 Milk for cheese production originally came from the company's own herds of cattle that grazed the 700 acres of land surrounding the creamery.
 However, during the Depression of the 1930's, Marin French decided to focus its efforts entirely on production and try to support its neighbors by buying in milk from local farms.
 This arrangement continues today.

-For production of Melange, a 50/50 blend of cow and goats milk is pasteurized and poured into several hundred individual 20 gallon 'make' buckets.
-Bacterial starters are added to each bucket and then about 45 minutes later, the microbial rennet and either a mold or yeast culture are added.
+Mélange is a bloomy-rinded brie-style cheese produced using a 50/50 blend of cow's and goat's milk.
+To make the cheese, the milk is pasteurized and poured into 'make' buckets.
+Bacterial starters are added to each bucket and then the microbial rennet and either a mold or yeast culture are added.
 (The mold and yeast cultures are interchanged regularly every few days of production, since this promotes the health of each culture and keeps them alive.)